The Stone Roses: The Greatest Debut Album of All Time

 The band hits its pop stride here with arguably its most accessible song.
 It’s sun drenched and laden with catchy lyrics, with a driving quality that really lifts your spirits.

-She Bangs the Drums is the band at its most accessible and poppy.
+She Bangs the Drums is the band at its most accessible.
+An ecstatic number drenched in pop, with lyrics hinting at happy, lazy summer days and misspent youth.

-Live, the track became more punky/rocky and drummer Reni was able to go ballistic on it.
-As you can see at the famous Blackpool 1989 gig.
+Playing it live, the track became more punky/rocky and drummer Reni was able to go ballistic.
+As you can see at the famous Blackpool 1989 gig (a bit more on that right at the bottom of this piece).

 Waterfall

-Waterfall is one of the band’s absolute masterpieces, a glorious and sweeping account of one young woman looking to escape it all.
+Waterfall is a masterpiece—a glorious and sweeping account of one young woman looking to escape it all.

 The band works perfectly together here, with Squire’s stunning and minimalistic guitar work, but Ian Brown and Reni working remarkably well together as a singing duo.